dbazile/andsoitcontinues.com/data/markdown/tech-readiness.md

 problem, it will fail in the most poetically ironic way at the most inconvenient time possible.

-Assume things will break.
-Don't put all your eggs in one basket.
-Have a contingency plan for things you've delegated to technology.
+Have contingency plans for what you're delegating to technology.

 #### 7. Stop telling everyone "learn to code"